socialplanning/opencore/opencore/geocoding/browser/README.txt

     (10.0, -20.0)

 You can also pass in a string which overrides the coordinates, and uses a remote service to look them up.
-Let's mock it so we don't actually hit google on every test run::
+We're using a mock so we don't actually hit google on every test run::

     >>> utils.clear_status_messages(view)
-    >>> text = "address does not matter for mock results"
+    >>> text = "mock address"
     >>> form['position-text'] = text
     >>> latlon = view.geocode_from_form(form)
-    Called ....geocode(
+    Called ....geocode('mock address')
-        'address does not matter for mock results')
     >>> latlon
     (12.0, -87.0)
     >>> wrapper.set_geolocation(latlon)